r480github/endis-games/README.md

-Endis but only the game part, customized to fit into GalaxyV7
+Endis but only the game part, remade in svelte and customized to fit into GalaxyV7